sgjava/detonator/dao/README.md

 now inspired by [Don't repeat the DAO!](https://www.ibm.com/developerworks/library/j-genericdao/index.html).
 DeTOnator DAO goes back to basics without relying on DI, Spring or any other frameworks other than the persistence implementation.
-This however doesn't preclude you from using DI, AOP, etc. to declaratively add transactions, interceptors, etc. You may also want to inject a particular implementation in your business objects for a key value store instead of a RDBMS for instance.
+This however doesn't preclude you from using DI, AOP, etc. to declaratively add transactions, interceptors, etc. You may also want to inject a particular implementation in your business objects for a key/value store instead of a RDBMS for instance.
 * Use the [DeTOnator Maven Plugin](https://github.com/sgjava/detonator/tree/master/detonator-maven-plugin) to generate DTOs, IDs and SQL for your project.
 DeTOnator DAO uses this plugin to generate entities and SQL for the unit tests.
 * Query result mapping is based on database field name being snakeCase (FIELD_NAME) and member variables being lower camelCase